 Surgery Extension Application

-The Practice has applied to NHS England for funding to build an extension to the surgery in order to cope with the increasing population in Raunds.
-We have been informed at the end of May 2019 that the application has been rejected by NHS England.
-We are currently working with our landlord to see if we can achieve our aim in other ways.
+The Practice has submitted a second application to NHS England for funding to build an extension to the surgery in order to cope with the increasing population in Raunds.
+We have been informed at the end of May 2019 that the application has been successful, so we would hope to see it completed in 2020.
+Inevitably building works will cause considerable disruption to the surgery and we apologise in advance.
 The application can be viewed below:

 Electronic Prescribing Service